-As you may have noticed cold pasta, no-bake cooking (have you checked out my Healthy Monkey Banana & Cashew Energy Balls? it’s packed with delicious nutrition!) are few of my recent favorite foods to eat for two great reasons; you eat it cold keeping your body temperature cooled and it’s food that you can make in big batches and have it all week, minimizing the precious summer time spent in the kitchen.
+Also, as you may have noticed, cold pasta and no-bake cooking (have you checked out my Healthy Monkey Banana & Cashew Energy Balls?
+It’s packed with delicious nutrition!) are a couple of my recent favorite foods to eat for two great reasons: you eat it cold keeping your body temperature cooled and it’s food that you can make in big batches and have it all week, minimizing the precious summer time spent in the kitchen.
 The Lemon Orzo Primavera refrigerates really well!

-I am a huge pasta lover, honestly I am convinced that part of this Brazilian blooded foodie is Italian, I just haven’t found any evidence that confirms my suspicion so I will rely on my second theory that is, I must have been a Italian chef in a past life… ya, I know it’s getting complicated.
-So I will just dive in to my love for pasta and this delicious recipe and I hope you will too.
+I am a huge pasta lover, honestly I am convinced that part of this Brazilian blooded foodie is Italian, I just haven’t found any evidence that confirms my suspicion so I will rely on my second theory that is, I must have been an Italian chef in a past life… ya, I know it’s getting complicated.
+So I will just dive in to my love for pasta and this delicious Lemon Orzo Primavera recipe and I hope you will too.

 - 1 lb orzo